cyclic-software/www/content/posts/build-a-live-poll-with-ably.md

 Also inside `/src` create a folder called `/public`.
 Inside `/public`, add a new file and name it `main.js`.
 This will have your clientside JavaScript.

 Finally, add a `/poll` folder.
-Add two TypeScript files to this folder: `poll.controller.ts` and `poll.server.ts`.
+Add two TypeScript files to this folder: `poll.controller.ts` and `poll.service.ts`.
 We'll come back to these when we add the functionality for our poll.
 Woo!

 Now that we've got our structure laid out, let's get to coding.